pret/pokered/README.md

 - Politoed for Heart Stone
 - Victreebel for Leaf Stone
 - Tsubomitto for Poison Stone
-- Mr. Rime for Ice Stone
+- Cloyster for Ice Stone
 - Melmetal for Candy Jar
 - Kleavor for Black Augurite
 - Porygon2 for Up-Grade